TBDMProject/SQL-PRESTO-TECH_1/README.md

 Let us examine how such tools were utilized within the project:

-- **IoT Message Generator:** è un simulatore di messaggi IoT.
-Il generatore in questione quindi è stato utilizzato per simulare la creazione dei messaggi da dispositivi IoT.
-Questi messaggi vengono tutti indirizzati sotto un unico topic
+- **IoT Message Generator:** is an IoT message simulator.
+The generator in question was therefore used to simulate the creation of messages from IoT devices.
+These messages are all addressed under one topic
-- **Apache Kafka:** è stato utilizzato per leggere in real time i messaggi provenienti dall’IoT Simulator e fare allo stesso tempo lo storage di questi messaggi all’interno di un database, che come possiamo vedere è MongoDB.
+- **Apache Kafka:** was used to read messages from the IoT Simulator in real time and at the same time store these messages within a database, which as we can see is MongoDB.
-- **MongoDB:** database non relazionale document oriented scelto per fare lo storaging dei messaggi streammati da kafka in real time
+- **MongoDB:** non-relational document oriented database chosen to do the storing of messages streamed by kafka in real time
-- **Presto:** è lo strumento che permette di express the analytics via standard SQL queries su di un database NoSQL(MongoDB in questo caso)
+- **Presto:** is the tool to express the analytics via standard SQL queries on a NoSQL database (MongoDB in this case)
-- **Jupyter:** utilizzato per creare un notebook per produrre analisi sui dati raccolti e generare grafici per una migliore visualizzazione e interpretazione dei dati
+- **Jupyter:** used to create a notebook to produce analysis on collected data and generate graphs for better visualisation and interpretation of data

 According on the aforementioned descriptions, it can be concluded that the project **objectives** consist of the following areas: publishing messages to Kafka on a predetermined topic, storing data in a NoSQL database, configuring Presto to establish a connection with the database, and utilizing Jupyter to generate a notebook with standard visualization and analysis of the messages